novoda/spikes/Firebase/android/README.md

 4. Click *Add Firebase to your Android app*
   * provide a **unique package name**
   * use the same package name for the **applicationId** in your `build.gradle`
+  * insert SHA-1 fingerprint of your debug certificate, otherwise you won't be able to log in

 5. Copy the generated *google-services.json* to the `app` folder of your project.